KevinBurton/reddit-clone/README.md

 (cd dist && python -m SimleHTTPServer 8080)
 If all looks good in the pre-deployment (above) then you can push it to github pages git subtree push --prefix dist/ origin gh-pages
+Go to the repository and got to the branch.
+Click on the settings button and go down to GitHub Pages.

 ## Running unit tests